 “A Formula 1 car driving around a corner is effectively running in curved air, and that’s impossible to do in a wind tunnel and very challenging to do in computational fluid dynamics," says Neale.

-The nuts and bolts of Parsani’s project are to conceptually create a mesh and then use robust and very efficient high-order algorithms to help describe airflow around the subject.
+The nuts and bolts of Parsani’s project are to conceptually create a mesh and then to use robust and very efficient high-order algorithms to help describe airflow around the subject.

 “Developing a mesh for a highly complex shape is a real challenge,” says Parsani.
 And then there’s the nonlinearly stable algorithm to design and implement in a high-performance computing fashion.
 Until recently, this was very difficult: researchers would adapt and modify high-order linearly stable algorithms.
 But calculations that run with these repurposed algorithms are fragile; they can “blow up” and fail to give an answer.
 As a result, the industry has never adopted them, Parsani says.

-Parsani leads one of a handful of groups around the world creating robust high-order algorithms specifically to solve nonlinear PDEs.
+Parsani leads one of a handful of groups around the world creating robust, high-order algorithms specifically to solve nonlinear PDEs.
 “Industry wants them to be robust and fast,” Parsani says.
 “We are rapidly taking important steps toward robustness.
 We are implementing these novel and adaptive algorithms in a high-performance computing framework, which performs very well on some of the largest supercomputers in the world, including KAUST’s Shaheen XC40 supercomputer,” he adds.

-To earn his racing stripes, Parsani and his group will run several test case aerodynamic problems to ensure the code is accurate before it will be used to help in the future with any redesign of the car.
+To earn his racing stripes, Parsani and his group will run several test-case aerodynamic problems to ensure the code is accurate before it will be used to help in the future with any redesign of the car.
 Such is the level of competition in Formula 1—the drive for performance gains is relentless.
 “By the time we have built a car it is obsolete because the R&D team has already moved on,” says Neale.

 But it’s a relentless drive for improvement that will provide broader benefits.
 The Formula 1 trickle-down effect is a key reason to engage with the sport, Parsani says.
 Seatbelts and antilock brakes are just some of the technologies that started off there.
 The next applications for Parsani’s models could be designing more efficient aerodynamic components for commercial aircraft.